Skip to Main Content

 Are there ways I can reduce my cancer risk?

-Whether or not you have cancer in your family tree, you can reduce your chances of developing it.
-You can make healthy lifestyle choices such as avoiding smoking or chewing tobacco, eating a nutrient-rich diet with plenty of fruits and vegetables, staying active, limiting alcohol use and protecting your skin and eyes from ultraviolet radiation, says Dr. Jones.
-Also be sure to report any new and worrisome symptoms you experience to your doctor who can evaluate if you need testing or treatment.
+Whether or not you have cancer in your family, you can reduce your chances of developing it.
+You can make healthy lifestyle choices such as avoiding smoking or chewing tobacco, eating a nutrient-rich diet with plenty of fruits and vegetables, staying active, limiting alcohol use, and protecting your skin and eyes from ultraviolet radiation, says Dr. Jones.
+Also be sure to report any new symptoms you experience to your doctor, who can determine whether you need testing or treatment.

 What's distinctive about Yale Medicine?